ByteDev/ByteDev.Io/README.md

 ## Usage

 Add a reference to ByteDev.Io.
+A nuget reference can be found [here](https://www.nuget.org/packages/ByteDev.Io/).

 Main public classes: